peter-mcconnell/petermcconnell.com/content/posts/advise_to_engineers.md

 +++
-title = "Advise for engineers wanting to 'make it'" date = "2023-01-10T08:41:50Z" author = ""
+title = "Advice for engineers wanting to 'make it'" date = "2023-01-10T08:41:50Z" author = ""
 authorTwitter = "PeteMcConnell_" #do not include @